ha01994/TAPAS/README.md

 conda activate tabpfn
 ```

-The ESM preparation scripts use ANARCI.
-You can install it with the following commands:
+The ePytope and ImmRep25 ESM preparation scripts use ANARCI.
+Install it with
+the following commands:

 ```bash
 git clone https://github.com/oxpig/ANARCI.git